grandstaish/paperparcel/README.md

 An annotation processor to automatically generate Parcelable wrappers for Kotlin [Data Classes](https://kotlinlang.org/docs/reference/data-classes.html).

+Annotated data classes can contain any type that would normally be able to be parcelled.
+This includes all the basic Kotlin types, Lists, Maps, Arrays, SparseArrays, and many more.
+In addition to the regular types, Data classes can contain other data classes, or they can have data class Arrays, or even data class type parameters.
+DataParcel tries to have as little restriction as possible into how you write your data classes, so if you think anything is missing then please raise an issue.

 ## Usage

 Annotate your data class with @DataParcel